jtauber/vocabulary-tools/gorman_data/README.md

 The first field is the work reference (TLG author:work), the second field the lemma as given by Gorman, and the third field the count for that lemma within that work.

+`lemma_counts_GD.txt` contains the subset for the intersection between works in Diorsis and Gorman.